コンテンツにスキップ

 "Li He Poetry"

 Thank you very much.
-I feel a sense of responsibility for receiving this award.
-At the same time, I feel a surge of gratitude towards my teacher and fellow calligraphers.
+I feel a great sense of responsibility for receiving this award.
+Along with that weight of responsibility, I am also filled with gratitude towards my teacher and fellow calligraphers.

 -What made you decide to become an artist?

-I started learning calligraphy as a form of culture, and when I reached an age where I thought I was at the halfway point of the 100-year lifespan, I decided to devote myself to calligraphy.
+I started learning calligraphy because I wanted to acquire it as a form of cultural refinement.
+Now that I've reached an age where I feel I'm at the halfway point of my life in this era of 100-year lifespans, I've decided to dedicate myself to calligraphy.

-I wanted to live a life that I could say I was "dedicated" to.
+I wanted to live a life where I could say I had "dedicated myself" to something.

 What made you decide to apply this time?

-When the art exhibition became open to the whole country, I gave up on applying because of the high hurdles.
-Then someone encouraged me to apply, and a few years ago I started trying again.
-I think this is a valuable calligraphy exhibition where you can see a variety of calligraphy styles all in one place.
+When the art exhibition's entry requirements became nationwide, I initially gave up on applying because I was overwhelmed by the high barrier to entry.
+However, someone encouraged me to apply again, and I resumed my efforts a few years ago.
+I believe this is a valuable calligraphy exhibition where you can see a variety of calligraphic styles all in one place.

-The golden dragon and bat motifs on the bright yellow dyed paper are reminiscent of the Chinese emperor.
-I wanted to express characters that have the same vibrancy and strength as the plaques in the Forbidden City, the residence of the emperor.
+The golden dragon and bat motifs on the bright yellow dyed paper are reminiscent of Chinese emperors.
+I wanted to express characters that possess both richness and strength, like the plaques in the Forbidden City, the former residence of the emperors.

-I asked the mounting shop to wait until the very last minute.
-I put a lot of effort into writing the main text of the work, but what I paid the most attention to was stamping the signature seal at the end after I finished writing the work.
-I was unsure about the color of the seal to press on the bright yellow paper.
-The size of the seal, the position where it should be pressed, and how much ink was applied.
-These are also part of the work.
+I asked the framing shop to wait until the very last minute before the deadline.
+I put a lot of effort into writing the text of the artwork, but what I paid the most attention to was the final touch of stamping the artist's seal after finishing the piece.
+I struggled with the color of the seal to use on the bright yellow paper.
+The size of the seal, the position where it was stamped, the amount of ink applied—this too is part of the artwork.

-I would like to continue to enjoy the scent of ink as I have done up until now.
-I would like to project the shape of the characters I have in my heart through my brush and refine them into works of art with dignity.
+I intend to continue enjoying the scent of ink as I always have.
+I want to express the image of the characters within my heart through the brush, and refine them into works of art that possess dignity.

--Please give us a message for those who are aiming to apply next year.
+- Please give a short message to everyone who is aiming to apply next year.

-The appeal of the Kanagawa Prefectural Art Exhibition is that the judges include non-calligraphers, such as critics and curators.
-Please create your own work based on your own idea of "I would like to write like this."
+The appeal of the Kanagawa Prefectural Art Exhibition lies in the fact that the judging panel includes people other than calligraphers, such as critics and curators.
+Please create a piece that reflects your own "I want to write like this" style.

 "profile"